Galaxy Note 20 Ultra review: A beautiful, ultrapremium phone packed with high-end features, but...

 - Note 20 Ultra rocks when you lay it down flat

-The Samsung Galaxy Note 20 Ultra 5G is a mostly gorgeous, superpremium phone filled with with high-end features I genuinely enjoy using, like an exceptional 6.9-inch screen, sharp 5x optical zoom camera and a stylus that fits into my natural flow, especially for annotating screenshots and taking notes.
+Samsung's new Galaxy Note 20 Ultra 5G is a mostly gorgeous, superpremium phone filled with with high-end features.
+I genuinely enjoy using the best of the bunch, including its exceptional 6.9-inch screen, sharp 5x optical zoom camera and a stylus that I never tire of using to annotate screenshots and take notes.
 As Samsung's most advanced phone in terms of what it can do, the Note 20 Ultra makes small but significant enhancements over the Note 10 Plus, especially in terms of photography.

-The Note 20 Ultra doesn't make sense, however, in a world of deep global recession, steep unemployment and waves of lockdowns.
-Unless you already know you can't live without it, it's hard for me to recommend for all but the most loyal Note fans or people upgrading from older phones.
+The Galaxy Note line has always been one that Samsung has positioned for a rarified group of users, the Android "power users" who want top-shelf everything and the phone that has the most possible toys.
+This year, however, in a climate of deep global recession, steep unemployment and waves of lockdowns, the Note 20 Ultra makes sense for even fewer people than before.
+Unless you already know you can't live without it, it's hard for me to recommend the Ultra for all but the most loyal Note fans or people upgrading from older phones.

 Order from Amazon | Samsung | Verizon | AT&T | Xfinity Mobile | T-Mobile | US Cellular | Best Buy